batmanlab/Mammo-CLIP/README.md

 ### Image-text dataset

 1. Our image-text dataset is an in-house dataset from UPMC.
+You can have your own image+text dataset where images are 2D mammograms and texts are radiology reports.
+If you have access to such dataset, follow the setup here.
 Extract the `IMPRESSION` and `FINDINGS` sections from the report and create a csv.
 The sample
    csv: [upmc_dicom_consolidated_final_folds_BIRADS_num_1_report.csv](https://github.com/batmanlab/Mammo-CLIP/blob/main/src/codebase/data_csv/upmc_dicom_consolidated_final_folds_BIRADS_num_1_report.csv)